SPIX23/shaiya-solutions/ep3/readme.md

 **notes**

-* execute remove apostrophes, nostrum hack solution, and no enchant or oj after sql skill and item updates
+* execute remove apostrophes, nostrum hack solution, and no enchant or oj after mass skill and item updates